livrich/data_structure_tutorial/3_tree.md

 &nbsp;&nbsp;&nbsp;&nbsp;`Output: Yes, they contain the same elements`

-Method: A property of BSTs is that inorder traversal of a BST generates a sorted array.
-Thus, we can do inorder traversal of both the BSTs and generate two arrays and finally, we can compare these two arrays.
-If both of the arrays are the same, then the BSTs are have the same elements.
+Method: A property of BSTs is that in order traversal of a BST generates a sorted array.
+Thus, we can do in order traversal of both the BSTs and generate two arrays and finally, we can compare these two arrays.
+If both arrays are the same, then the BSTs have the same elements.
 Otherwise, the elements of the two BSTs are different.

 ```python
 # Program to check if two BSTs contains